 - I will never tell my students who I voted for (I do make sure they know that I voted though)

-- I will never require my students to profess a certain belief about politics, religion, or anything else
+- I will never require my students to profess a specific belief about politics, religion, or anything else

 I do think that it is very important to discuss politics and religion and that is central to how I teach.
 I draw these lines because (1) I do not want to over influence my students.
 My goal is to enable them to discover what they personally believe.
 (2) I do not want them to stop listening to what we are talking about if we disagree.